High-quality tambotie wood for sale

 We also offer African cocobolo project lumber, in dimensional planks of the following sizes:

 - thickness: 30; 45; 60 or 80 mm

 - width: 150 to 250 mm

 - length: 600; 900; 1 200; 1 500; 1 800 or 2 000 mm.

-This wood is not related to the Santalum album or Indian sandalwood that is endangered and protected in India and South-East Asia.
-Tambotie doesn’t have the same properties for the perfume industry.
+* Tambotie/African cocobolo is also sometimes called African sandalwood.
+However, it is not related to Santalum album, or Indian sandalwood (which is a protected wood), and doesn’t have the same properties for the perfume industry.